KuZa91/PBH_subpopulations_effects_analysis/README.md

 ## Additional information about the execution of the notebooks

+- The multiprocessing part of the code is set in order to run on a server, if you wish to run the codes on a personal computer it is reccomended to change:

+<code> n_jobs = 80  ->  (mp.cpu_count() - 4) </code>

+in the _Global variable of the simulation_ sections !

+- The [BH-SynthesisNotebook](https://github.com/KuZa91/Generating-a-BH-Merging-Catalogue/blob/master/BHCatalogV8.0.ipynb) can be used to generate both catalogs for population coming from the Fiducial model or from a _PBH_ sub-population model.
+To this extent, read the informations and set the flags properly in the _FLAG selection section_ of said notebook.
+Once the flags are well defined, the particular parameters of the chosen mode can instead be set in the _Mass distribution functions_ section and in the _Redshift dependent statistic_ section.
+The spin variables for both populations will be generated in agreement with [S.Babak et al.](https://inspirehep.net/literature/2651157).

 - The code for estimating the _SNR_ using the full parameters in the waveform is not available in this directory, for info, ask to _mauro.pieroni@cern.ch_

 - On the first run, the [SGWBPSAnalysis-Notebook](https://github.com/KuZa91/PBH_subpopulations_effects_analysis/blob/main/SGWBPSAnalv2.1.ipynb) requires to compute a support _SNR_ mat and need to be run with the flag: